 In a parallel designed clinical study evaluating the effect of deodorants and antiperspirants in healthy premenopausal females dosed with testosterone topical solution, each subject applied either a combined deodorant/antiperspirant spray (6 subjects) or stick (6 subjects) or a deodorant spray (6 subjects) to a single axilla 2 minutes before the application of 30 mg of testosterone to the same axilla.
-A control group of 6 subjects only applied 30 mg of testosterone to a single axilla.
-Blood samples were collected for 72 hours from all subjects following testosterone topical solution administration.
-Although a decrease of up to 33% of testosterone exposure (AUC[0 to 72]) was observed when antiperspirants or deodorant are used 2 minutes prior to testosterone topical solution application, underarm deodorant or antiperspirant spray or stick products may be used 2 minutes prior to testosterone topical solution application as part of normal, consistent, and daily routine. [see DOSAGE AND ADMINISTRATION (2.2), and PATIENT COUNSELING INFORMATION (17.4)].
+A control group of 6 subjects only applied 30 mg of testosterone topical solution administration.
+Although a decrease of up to 33% of testosterone exposure (AUC[0 to 72]) was observed when antiperspirants or deodorants are used 2 minutes prior to testosterone topical solution application, underarm deodorant or antiperspirant spray or stick products may be used 2 minutes prior to testosterone topical solution application as part of normal, consistent, and daily routine. [see DOSAGE AND ADMINISTRATION (2.2), and PATIENT COUNSELING INFORMATION (17.4)].